 The long-term contract price for uranium is reported on a monthly basis by Ux Consulting.
-The long-term uranium price was US\$30.00/lb at March 31, 2018 being slightly lower than the price of US\$31.00/lb as at December 31, 2017.
+The long-term uranium price was US\$31.50/lb at September 30, 2018 being slightly higher than the price of US\$31.00/lb as at December 31, 2017.
 Long-term prices are driven more by production costs and future supply-demand forecasts rather than current customer inventory levels.

 The spot price of uranium can be more volatile than the long-term contract price of uranium; noting that the majority of uranium sales occur under long-term contracts.
-The spot price for uranium ended on March 31, 2018 at US\$20.50 compared with US\$23.75 at the end of 2017.
+The spot price for uranium ended on September 30, 2018 at US\$27.35 compared with US\$23.75 at the end of 2017.
+The market for uranium is strengthening in recent months and has been attributed to the reduction in production targets by the major producers and an increase in demand (current and mid-term).
+There is substantial industry commentary that supports a continued improvement in the spot price which is currently projected to reach US\$30.00 this calendar year.